 First, take the ferry from the airport to the main island Male (1$, every 15 minutes, takes about 20 minutes).

-Only in 2009, the Maldives government changed the regulations and locals can since then open up an independent hotels/guesthouses on some islands.
+Only in 2009, did the Maldives government change the regulations and locals can since then open up independent hotels/guesthouses on some islands.
 So if you want to stay in the Maldives on a budget, forget the resort islands, stay on a local island in a hotel or guesthouse.

 Staying on a local island will also give you insights into the culture and the people of the Maldives.

-Affordable guesthouses/hotels are available on a few islands starting at 30$/per night for a twin/double room.
+Affordable guesthouses/hotels are available on a few islands starting at $30 per night for a twin or double room.